 This is a book about choices.
 Ironically, I didn’t set out to write a book about choices, meaning technically I didn’t choose to write this.
 Meaning (fuck), I’m kind of a hypocrite and probably shouldn’t be trusted.

 This may need some explaining.
-Not that there’s anything complicated or highbrow in here.
-Far from it.
-But still, it could stand a little something to keep you from going “What the fuck?” every other sentence, especially when I'm only aiming for twice a page.
+Not that there’s anything complicated in here.
+Far, far from it.
+Still, you could probably use a little something to keep you from going “What the fuck?” every other sentence.

 Also, bleeding baby dicks.

 Okay, I’m really embarrassed about that.
 That was a genuine What the fuck?, and right out of the gate too.
 Not to mention super gross.
 I’m so, so sorry.
 I feel like we just needed that out of the way, if for no other reason than to look you square in the eye and assure you that yes, that was the worst of it, and that yes, it’s all uphill from here.

 Rest assured, there aren’t any stories about baby penises here.
 I repeat, there are zero prepubescent dicks of any kind in this book, hemorrhaging or otherwise.
 I know...
 I said there were a minimum of What the fucks? and then there I go tossing a bloody dick grenade right in your lap.
 And I feel terrible about that.
 Like, for real.
 But that was the worst of it.
 I swear.
 It’s all smooth sailing from here.